DMW2151/tf-aws-svc-logs-athena/readme.md

 ## Usage

 Examples covering several cases are available in `/examples/**`.
-In general, they follow a pattern like that shown below.
+In general, they follow a pattern as shown below.

 ```bash